 - Where can I find more information about sunset dates?

-- Am I limited to providing documentation only for those uploads directly requested in the prerequisite/credit forms?
+- Can I only provide documentation for uploads directly requested in the prerequisite/credit forms?

 - How is the LEED Certification Agreement completed for LEED ND projects in LEED Online v3?

 - Should I upload supplemental calculators as an Excel file or as a PDF file?

 - Do areas have to be reported consistently throughout all prerequisite and credit submittals and calculations?

 - Should I upgrade my prerequisite and credit forms to the latest version, and how is that done?

 - How can we stay up-to-date on changes to the credit requirements?